Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, concise sentence that front-loads the verb and resource, clearly stating what the tool does with no unnecessary words.
-Every element earns its place.
+The description is a single concise sentence that front-loads the action and result, with no extraneous words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.